rhythm2107/gg-deals/README.md

 A robust Discord notification bot that periodically scrapes [GG-Deals](https://gg.deals) for the latest game offers, evaluates potential profits from reselling on platforms like Kinguin and G2A, and sends detailed notifications directly to your Discord webhook.

+This project is intended for **demonstration purposes only** and is **not fully functional** in its public form.
+Certain core components have been intentionally removed or modified to prevent misuse or unauthorized deployment.

+If you're a recruiter or interviewer and would like to see the complete working version, feel free to reach out — I'm happy to provide access upon request.

 ## 📸 Example Notifications

 ![Discord Notifications Example](assets/notification_example_1.png)